 5.1 This Policy will be reviewed and updated on at least an annual basis, and altered from time to time as appropriate.
 The latest version of this Policy will be available on FII’s website.

-To comply with the Sustainable Finance Disclosure Regulation (Regulation EU/2019/2088) as amended (“SFDR”), Fisher Investments Ireland Limited (“FII”) has provided the below disclosure describing various policies related to sustainability and environmental, social and governance (“ESG”) factors, as well as information on ESG oriented strategies FII has available to high net worth private clients (“private clients”).
+To comply with the Sustainable Finance Disclosure Regulation (Regulation EU/2019/2088) as amended (“SFDR”), Fisher Investments Ireland Limited (“FII”) has provided the below sustainability-related disclosures that describe various policies related to sustainability and environmental, social and governance (“ESG”) factors, as well as information on ESG orientated strategies FII has available to high net worth private clients (“private clients”).
 Because FII delegates its portfolio management services to its parent company, Fisher Asset Management, LLC, trading as Fisher Investments (“FI”), subject to FII’s oversight, such policies and strategies are implemented by FI, but apply to FII’s services provided to FII’s private clients.

 FI generally evaluates and integrates Sustainability Risks and ESG factors at multiple stages throughout the investment process.
 “Sustainability Risk” is defined by SFDR as an environmental, social or governance event or condition that, if it occurs, could cause a negative material impact on the value of the investment.